cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

 ## 🗒️ Per Page Feedback
 - We use this feature to capture **user feedback at a per page level** in order to better understand what pages are useful, what within the page is meanigful, confusing, distracting and how we can improve them **to make them relevant to user needs**.
-- We use a **native form with daily comments hosted on github** and **google sheets with a weekly syntehsis and analysis** with responses collected from a link we host on ethn.io that is displayed after the visitor give a comment.
+- We use a **native form with daily comments hosted on github** and **google sheets with a weekly syntehsis and analysis** with responses collected from a link we host on ethn.io.
 - **Links**: [sheets](https://docs.google.com/spreadsheets/d/1vFK8Xw41JThyJUa6M0Lv4qvAoJ-TQ4VK-TUc82FVFZA/edit#gid=1414096076) and [github](https://cagov.github.io/comment-reports/?code=Hv0cGBn1ysN97obrScf5awD1lZUs6JDyctdTmJgoAE6Py9bjy1foag==#filterA)
-- These are the steps taken to use the per page feedback feature:
+- These are the steps to take to use the per page feedback feature:

 | Steps 	| Process 	| Tools 	| Improvements 	| Team 	|